Image without description

 UML

-UML was designed to be a general-purpose modeling language for visualizing system design.
+The Unified Modeling Language (UML) was designed to be a general-purpose modeling language for visualizing system design.
 It provides a language for many types of diagrams including behavior diagrams, interaction diagrams, and structure diagrams.

 UML is said to be decreasing in popularity (source: Google Trends) but the language being around for more than 30 years and it's general-purpose nature make that it's use is still widespread.